 - Aim for the lowest point of the hammock to be 18 in / 45 cm from the ground.

 - Don’t secure it too tight or too loose between your anchor points.
 When secured too tight, it may constrict your shoulders and put a fold in your back which would be extremely uncomfortable.

 See below our tables to figure out how high to hang a hammock depending on the distance and height between your attachment points.
+If you are hanging your hammock indoors, you can use these dimensions to get the correct angle in your hammock.
 Attach the hammock at the nominated heights, then tighten to achieve the height off the ground an you should achieve your optimal 30 degree sag.